top of page

 Inflammatory Bowel Disease

-At Melius, we are currently preparing our IND application towards Phase 1 clinical trials.
+At Melius, we are currently preparing a regulatory application in Australia to begin a Phase 1a/2a clinical trial.

 Other Potential GEMM Applications